rust-lang/rust/README.md

 Now you can run Clippy by invoking `cargo clippy`.

+If it says that it can't find the `clippy` subcommand, please run `rustup self update`

 ### Running Clippy from the command line without installing it

 To have cargo compile your crate with Clippy without Clippy installation